-It is also worth noting that “workforce” is not limited to paid employees.
+It is worth stating that “workforce” is not limited to paid employees.
 The definition of workforce is: “Employees, volunteers, trainees, and other persons whose conduct, in the performance of work for a covered entity or business associate, is under the direct control of such covered entity or business associate, whether or not they are paid by the covered entity or business associate.”

 Is HIPAA Training Required Annually?

-This requirement is dictated by any “material” changes, but if there are no changes in policies and procedures (or technologies), that does not mean refresher training is not required.
+This requirement is dictated by any “material” changes that occur, but if there are no changes in policies and procedures (or technologies), that does not mean refresher training is not required.
 Training must be provided periodically, regardless of whether there are any HIPAA changes or changes to working practices.

-You should never go for more than two years without providing refresher HIPAA training.
+You should never go for more than two years without providing refresher HIPAA training to the workforce.
 The best practice, which should be followed, is to provide refresher HIPAA training annually.
 If you need to provide training to accommodate rule changes, that training session could also include a refresher on other aspects of HIPAA to meet the annual HIPAA training best practice.